CHTC/chtc-website-source/hpc-overview.md

 for persistent data storage solutions, including [ResearchDrive](https://it.wisc.edu/services/researchdrive/) which provides up to 5TB of storage for free per research PI.
-Our guide [Transferring Files Between CHTC and ResearchDrive](transfer-data-researchdrive.shtml) provides step-by-step instructions for transferring your data between HPC Cluster and RsearchDrive.
+Our guide [Transferring Files Between CHTC and ResearchDrive](transfer-data-researchdrive.shtml) provides step-by-step instructions for transferring your data between HPC Cluster and ResearchDrive.

 CHTC Staff reserve the right to remove any significant amounts of data on the HPC Cluster in our efforts to maintain filesystem performance for all users, though we will always